jungaeleeb/MBCA/README.md

-# MBCA - MATLAB software
+# MBCA - Multi-Batch Covariance Adjustment
-Multi-Batch Covariance Adjustment:
+MATLAB code:

    [newY,delta_,Qstat,pval] = MBCA(Y,F,batchlabel,depth) performs a batch
    adjustment such that covariances among batches are equalized as well as the mean.